 Configuring the GitHub integration#

 To configure the GitHub integration, open your repository Settings, tab Integrations.

 Depending on the options that you enable, Codacy will automatically update pull requests on GitHub with extra information when accepting pull requests.

-Adds a report to your pull requests showing whether your pull requests and coverage are up to standards or not as configured on the quality settings of your repository.
-To see the coverage status check, ensure that you enable the option Coverage in the quality settings.
+Adds a report to your pull requests showing whether your pull requests and coverage are up to standards or not as configured on the quality gate rules for your repository.
+You can then optionally block merging pull requests that aren't up to standards.

 Adds annotations on the lines of the pull request where Codacy finds new issues.
 Codacy maps the severity of the issues reported by the tools to the severity levels of the annotations.
 To enable this option, you must enable Status checks first.